10 Important Things to Know Before You Travel Solo

 Unfortunately independence comes at a cost.
 No one else will look out for you or your stuff except yourself.
 So it’s your responsibility to make sure all your possessions are safe and sound.
 Pickpockets are sneaky.

 Buy locks for your suitcase or backpack.
 Buy travel insurance.
 If you don’t have money for insurance, then you don’t have money to travel.
+Seriously, this is one of the most important things you need to know before you travel solo.
 Personally, I’ve used World Nomads for all my trips and never had an issue.

 Only take what money you need for the day.
 Make a copy of your passport.
 And, for the love of god, don’t let strangers watch your bags.
 Even worse, don’t leave your stuff unattended, especially in airports where security is skyhigh.
 Drag your overstuffed backpack into the bathroom stalls.